Russian Cosmonaut Oleg Kononenko Completes Work on Bioprinting Organs on the ISS

 Scientists believe that such four-dimensional biofabrication will allow obtaining equivalents of tubular organs: for example, blood vessels, ureters, and the urethra.

-There are currently only four space magnetic bioprinters in the world, and all of them are Russian—one on the ISS, one in the Museum of Cosmonautics at VDNH, and two at NUST MISIS.
+There are currently only four space magnetic bioprinters in the world, and they are all Russian—one on the ISS, one in the Museum of Cosmonautics at VDNH, and two at NUST MISIS.

 Read related materials: